poleshe/poleshe/README.md

 - 🌱 I’m currently learning BioInformatics
 - 📫 How to reach me?
 At polestecha14@gmail.com

-Python, C, JS, Fortran... you name it.
+Python, C, PHP, JS, Fortran... you name it.

 <!---
 poleshe/poleshe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.